AI-for-Infrastructure-Management/imp-act/README.md

 ## Contribution guidelines
 Guidelines are outlined in the [contribution file](CONTRIBUTING.md).

+## Extending the Environments
+Researchers can modify simulation parameters through the environment configuration files.
+Each environment has a YAML configuration files under `imp_act/environments/presets/`, where budgets, traffic assignment parameters, maintenance parameters etc. can be modified.

+In addition to modifying these settings, researchers can also add new maps.
+We provide a script [`create_large_graph.py`](imp_act/environments/dev/create_large_graph.py), located in `imp_act/environments/dev/`, which can:
+- Export subgraphs from the European road network by coordinate range.
+- Export full country-level graphs (e.g., `-c BE` for Belgium).
+- Optionally attach traffic demand data to the new network.

 ## License
 This project is licensed under the terms of the Apache Version 2.0 license.
 See the [LICENSE](LICENSE) file for details.